Site icon Cafe Serre

 5. Monitor Temperature: Feel the side of the pitcher.
 Stop steaming when it’s too hot to touch comfortably, or use a thermometer to reach 135-150°F (57-65°C).

 6. Clean & Swirl: Immediately wipe the steam wand clean and purge it.
-Swirl the milk vigorously in the pitcher to eliminate any remaining large bubbles and achieve a glossy, paint-like consistency.
+Swirl the milk vigorously in the pitcher to eliminate any remaining large bubbles and achieve a glossy, paint-like consistency, ready for latte art.

 Types of Milk: While whole milk is traditional for its fat and protein content, many plant-based milks (oat, almond, soy) have improved significantly for steaming.
-Oat milk, in particular, often performs exceptionally well, producing rich microfoam.
+Oat milk, in particular, often performs exceptionally well, producing rich microfoam for specialty coffee beverages.

-Understanding the components allows you to craft a variety of classic beverages:
+Understanding the components allows you to craft a variety of classic specialty coffee beverages:

 • Espresso: A single (7-9g coffee, 14-18g yield) or double (14-18g coffee, 28-36g yield) shot of pure coffee.